alvarobartt/investpy/README.md

 It has recently been included crypto currency data retrieval functions.
 All the crypto currencies that are available in Investing for data retrieval are, so on, available in investpy.

-So to ease investpy's usage, some samples will be presented below on how to retrieve the past 5 years of data from Bitcoin:
+So to ease investpy's usage, a sample will be presented below of how to retrieve the past 5 years of data from Bitcoin (BTC):

 ````python
 import investpy